Blendify/blender-manual/trunk/blender_docs/manual/modeling/surfaces/selecting.rst

 Select Menu
 ===========

-The *Select* menu (3D view headers) is even simpler than for curves...
+The *Select* menu (3D View headers) is even simpler than for curves...

    All these options have the same meaning and behavior as in :doc:`Object Mode </editors/3dview/selecting>` (and the specificities of *Border Select* in *Edit Mode* have already been discussed